-Data Scientists are known for having a knack for statistics, data analysis etc. in order to understand and obtain insights from a given dataset, usually quite enormous in quantity.
-Here are some fundamentally important data science skills that are absolutely necessary for a Data Scientist.
-This list is not a conclusive one, as it only provides a general review of essential skills that a data scientists needs:
+Data Scientists are known for having a knack for statistics, data analysis, etc. to understand and obtain insights from a given dataset, usually quite enormous in quantity.
+If you don’t think you have this skill set, but the career appeals to you, you can always take a course like a springboard data science which will help you to develop them and become employable in the field.
+Here are some fundamentally important data science skills that are necessary for a Data Scientist.
+This list is not a conclusive one, as it only provides a general review of essential skills that a data scientist needs:

 Passion for Problem Solving

-Problem-solving skills Data Scientists are critical in solving their day to day business problems.
+Problem-solving skills Data Scientists are critical in solving their day-to-day business problems.
 As a data scientist, you’ll be performing in-depth analysis of data with the knowledge of the relevant industry you’re working in.
-Business problems must be solved in a systematic manner, in a way that is critical for the business.
-Data Scientists also invent improved ways of how the business should use its data for better decision making.
+Business problems must be solved systematically, in a way that is critical for the business.
+Data Scientists also invent improved ways of how the business should use its data for better decision-making.
 It is important to know what business problems your company is trying to solve, as well as practical strategies to solve them.

 Familiarity with at least one programming language.
 It’s the most fundamental of a data scientist’s skill set.
-Problems for Data scientist are much more practical than theoretical in nature.
-It is also nice to have fundamental knowledge of algorithms and data structures for writing efficient code.
+Problems for a Data scientist are much more practical than theoretical.
+It is also nice to have a fundamental knowledge of algorithms and data structures for writing efficient code.
 Knowledge of an open source statistical computing package software such as a statistical package like R would help you with this.
 Python is also a popular choice among companies looking for data scientists.
-Also, anyone wanting to get into data science also needs to learn about databases.
+Also, anyone wanting to get into data science needs to learn about databases.
 Without learning tools like Hadoop & SQL, you won’t be able to do much.